neilsen-ngoi/neilsen-ngoi/README.md

 For my final group project at Dev Academy!
 I had a blast collaborating with my team, and embraced the struggle of stretching my knowledge even further with Auth0, Multer, and many-to-many relational databases.

+In my spare time you`ll find me tearing apart and putting stuff back together (inanimate things), getting lost somewhere, or wandering the new places.

 **Open to work or collaboration!**
 Im currently looking for a developer position or developer adjacent in Auckland or beyond.